 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. Two (2) years of experience as a Qualified Craft Worker Intern in a designated maintenance trade area may be substituted for the General and Special Experience.
+2. Four (4) years experience as a Mental Health Assistant 2 ( Inpatient) may be substituted for the General and Special Experience.

 AN AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER